 STEP 6: Report all your income, expenses and mileage

 One disadvantage (that’s also an advantage) of owning your own business is you have to keep track of EVERY expenditure.
 Gas and tools can be written off, which is great.
 You can also write off part of your home if you have an office, your work truck and every other expense that comes with owning the business.
-We keep a few different excel spreadsheets to track everything.
-Hopefully, come April (we’re not filing quarterly as of now since we just started) we won’t owe too too much.
+Keep a few different excel spreadsheets to track everything.

-Tip: Every time John gets paid, we put 25% of that money into a separate savings account.
-That’s our tax money, and as a bonus – if we don’t owe all of it to the government – John can either reinvest that money into his business by buying new tools, we can add more to our personal savings account or maybe we will even take a fun family vacation!
+Tip: Every time you get paid, we put 25% of that money into a separate savings account.
+That’s your tax money, and as a bonus – if you don’t owe all of it to the government – you can either reinvest that money into the business by buying new tools, add more to your personal savings account or maybe take a fun vacation!

 And that’s it!
 Owning your own business is a lot of work, but the benefits oftentimes majorly outweigh the downsides.